Our remarks from the “guns in parks” roundtable conversation

 The CDC recently released a report of the “most distinctive” causes of death.
 Alabama and Tennessee had the unfortunate distinction of being the two states where “accidental discharge of firearms” was the most distinctive cause of death.

 Not quite two weeks ago, Senator Harris asked me to participate in a conference call to discuss the Attorney General’s recently issued opinion.
-At that time, I shared that so far in 2015, there had been 20 accidental shootings in Tennessee since January.
+At that time, I shared that there had been 20 accidental shootings in Tennessee since January.

 Today, I can report that the number is now 25.
 Several additional accidental shootings late in July had not yet shown up in my newsfeed and there have been a couple since then, 3 involving adults and 2 involving kids.

 One of the incidents involving a child was a 15 year old boy, the son of a Robertson County deputy.
 The boy was accidentally shot and killed last week.
 Ironically, the boy’s father is the school resource officer at the boy’s high school.